Remote Learning Information and Guidance

 How will you assess my child’s work and progress?

 Feedback to your child’s work could include the following:

-- An email from the class teacher which will could give examples of good pieces of work and comments for improvement.
+An email from the class teacher could give examples of good pieces of work and comments for improvement.

 How will you work with me to help my child who needs additional support from adults at home to access remote education?